project-fifo/docs/general/rightmanagement.rst

 Admins
 ``````

-Administrative users that have full power over resources of the Organistation.
+Administrative users that have full power over resources of the Organisation.

 Basic permissions
 '''''''''''''''''